redsunservers/VSH-Rewrite-Configs/README.md

 # VSH-Rewrite-Configs

-This is a public repository for [redsun.tf](https://redsun.tf/) VSH-Rewrite configs.
+This is a public repository for [redsun.tf](https://redsun.tf/) VSH Rewrite configs.
 Currently have class/weapon balances and dome sizes for each maps.
-VSH-Rewrite main code is still private, meaning you can only use this to see current balances redsun uses, and discuss/update balances.
+VSH-Rewrite main code is still private, meaning you can only use this to see current balance infromation in use on the Red Sun servers, and discuss/update balances.
+You are free to fork this repository and send in pull requests for changes you feel would improve balance.

 ## How does this work?